 The menu changes frequently and includes beautifully cooked steaks, fish and duck, but also some fine Indian dishes.
 And there are some delightful desserts, such as a sumptuous dark chocolate mousse.

 V Zátiší calls itself a wine restaurant with good reason.
 It stocks an extensive list of first-class wines and the staff take great pride in matching wines to the food.

 There is fixed pricing on the ŕ la carte menu, according to how many courses you order.
 Plus you can add on the optional wines with each course if you wish.

-For the ultimate dining experience, order the 'Bohemian Menu' or the 'Degustation Menu', with the optional wines.
-These menus change frequently, and the restaurant manager happily admits that the best part of his job is designing the new menus and choosing wines to suit.
+Alternatively, for the ultimate fine dining experience, order the 'Bohemian Menu' or the 'Degustation Menu', along with the optional wines.
+These menus often change, and the restaurant manager happily admits that the best part of his job is designing the new menus and choosing wines to suit.

-A quiet, refined restaurant, V Zátiší is suitable for groups of all sizes.
-It can offer private areas for special occasions or business dinners.
+A quiet and refined restaurant, V Zátiší is suitable for groups of all sizes, and has private areas for special occasions or business functions.
 Advance reservations are essential.